 “It anchors you and connects you.
 It’s a useful antidote to sitting in front of a screen every day.”

-The Prince impressed the urgent need for our society to protect and value the arts – particularly in times of need.
+The King impressed the urgent need for our society to protect and value the arts – particularly in times of need.
 “I’ve spent a large proportion of my life trying to help them survive or raise money,” he told Titchmarsh.
 “They are so utterly vital to this country and play such a huge part in culture and diplomacy.

 “But at the moment, of course, they are completely silent and unable to operate, unable to work,” he reflected, highlighting the ‘desperate’ situation the coronavirus pandemic has created within the sector.

 On a 2004 visit to the Royal College of Music, where he has been President since 1993, King Charles III took up the baton and conducted the prestigious music college’s Elastic Band Orchestra, the precursor to its learning and participation programme, RCM Sparks.